hyurl/sfn/docs/v1/en-US/service.md

 ## Customize Garbage Collection

-As pointed out above, the basic `Service` class contains an internal garbage collector, and of course an extended class can use and extend this method to clean custom data periodically.
+As mentioned above, the basic `Service` class contains an internal garbage collector, and of course an extended class can use and extend this method to clean custom data periodically.
 To do so, just override the `gc()` method like
 this: